Heather Carey Nutrition Expert in CT

 Welcome!
-I am Heather Carey: culinary nutritionist, certified whole foods chef and organic gardening enthusiast.
+I am Heather Carey: culinary nutritionist, health coach, certified whole foods chef and organic gardening enthusiast.
 I will inspire you to make simple yet significant diet and lifestyle changes so that you can experience better health, well-being, and increased kitchen confidence.

 I believe that learning what to eat for your individual needs and cooking with both mindfulness and ease are two of the most important skills you can master.
 I also believe that our history around food, our weight and our well being runs deep.
 During our time together I will give you all the time, and heartfelt listening, you need to tell your story so we can successfully navigate your journey and goals together.